jeftegoes/AwsOverview/Developer Tools/AWS CodePipeline.md

 # 14. Multi Region (Cross-Region Actions)

 - **Actions in your pipeline can be in different regions**
-  - **Example:** deploy a Lambda function through CloudFormation into multiple regions.
+  - **Example:** Deploy a Lambda function through CloudFormation into multiple regions.
 - **S3 Artifact Stores must be defined in each region where you have actions**
   - CodePipeline must have read/write access into every **artifact buckets**.
   - If you use the console default **artifact buckets** are configured, else you must create them.